kammitama5/kammitama5.github.io/_posts/2017-11-15-Wednesday-November-15th.md

 ## Got an invite-only ticket to HackerX.

-- There isn't a lot of information online as to people's experiences, so I was evident, but I thought to be a *fantastic* event.
+- There isn't a lot of information online as to people's experiences, so I was hesitant, but I thought to be a *fantastic* event.

 - The event is one that takes place about once a year, typically either in the "Full Stack" or "Front End" categories.
 It